 8. Introduction

 8.1.
-Every vehicle produced under a type approval according to this Regulation shall conform with regard to criteria emissions, including evaporative emissions, CO2 emission, and electric energy consumption (EC), to the vehicle type approved.
-Vehicles of the types OVC-FCHV and NOVC-FCHV are exempted from this requirement.
+Every vehicle produced under a type approval according to this Regulation shall conform with regard to the vehicle type approved..
 The conformity of production procedures shall comply with those set out in the 1958 Agreement, Schedule 1 (E/ECE/324-E/ECE/TRANS/505/Rev.3), with the following requirements:

 8.1.1.
-Every vehicle produced under a type approval according to this Regulation shall be so manufactured as to conform to the type approval requirements of this Regulation.
 The manufacturer shall implement adequate arrangements and documented control plans and carry-out, at intervals specified in this Regulation, the necessary tests to verify continued conformity with the approved type.
 The manufacturer shall obtain agreement for these arrangements and control plans from the responsible authority.
 The responsible authority shall perform audits at specific intervals.
 This audit shall include production and test facilities as part of the product conformity and continued verification arrangements.
 Where necessary the responsible authority may require additional tests to be conducted.

 8.1.2.
-The manufacturer shall check the conformity of production by conducting the appropriate tests for criteria emissions, including evaporative emissions, CO2 emissions, fuel efficiency and electric energy consumption (EC), if applicable, in accordance with in Table A8/1 and A8/2 of this Regulation.
-Where applicable and if required, the manufacturer shall also monitor the OBFCM device accuracy.
+The manufacturer shall check the conformity of production by conducting the appropriate tests in accordance with Table A8/1 and A8/2 of this Regulation and with the OBD requirements.
+Where applicable and if required, the manufacturer shall determine and report the OBFCM device accuracy in accordance with Appendix 4.

-The specific procedures for conformity of production are set out in paragraphs 8.2. to 8.4. and Appendices 1 and 2.
+The specific procedures for conformity of production are set out in paragraphs 8.2. to 8.4. and Appendices 1 to 4.

 Table A8/1

-Type 1 Applicable Type-1 CoP requirements for the different vehicle types
+Type 1 Applicable Type-1 CoP requirements for the different types of vehicle